winsznx/nft-wall-of-fame/README.md

 NEXT_PUBLIC_WALLETCONNECT_PROJECT_ID=your_project_id
 Get your project ID from WalletConnect Cloud

-📸 Screenshots
+Screenshots
 (Add screenshots here if you want)

-🧑‍💻 Author
+ Author
-Built by @winsznx Showcased on Talent Protocol
+Built by @winsznx

 📄 License
 MIT